YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 3. (Optional) OpenMP: https://www.openmp.org/

-You can refer to Installation directory for these library.
+You can refer to the installation instructions in Installation folder.

 We use MKL as basic matrix library for high performance and test our code on Ubuntu Linux.